durbin-164/ant/DockerFile/ci/README.md

 #### Note: One time build docker image and use latter docker load.

-Step1: Install docker in your local pc
+Step1: Install docker in your local pc<br/>
-Step2: After Install docker in your pc run following command to build ant-ci docker image in docker engine.
+Step2: After Install docker in your pc run following command to build ant-ci docker image in docker engine.<br/>
 NB: need too much time. ( more than an hour )

 ```